UC Username & Password

 When trying to crack a password, there are various methods that can try millions of word variants per second.
 So, the more complex your password is with a combination of letters and special characters, the more secure your account will be.

 Passwords at UC expire on a periodic basis.
 Some applications do not inform you ahead of time when your password is going to expire, and you only find out when it asks you to select a new one.This can be inconvenient and difficult when having to produce a new password suddenly.

-Luckly, IT@UC has created a system to notify you in advance that your password is about to expire.
+Luckly, Digital Technology Solutions (DTS) has created a system to notify you in advance that your password is about to expire.
 These notifications will be sent to you via email.

 Phishing attempts do arise from time to time, so we recommend that you familiarize yourself with how the real password expiration emails look like and their security features.